robmcmullen/omnivore/README.rst

 ========

-Omnivore, the 8-bit binary editor, emulator, and debugger Copyright (c) 2014-2018 Rob McMullen (feedback@playermissile.com)
+Omnivore, the 8-bit binary editor, emulator, and debugger Copyright (c) 2014-2021 Rob McMullen (feedback@playermissile.com)

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
+  This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

 Other Licenses
 ---------------

 * `dirent.h <https://github.com/tronkko/dirent>`_ is Copyright (c) 2015 Toni Rönkkö.
-It is Windows compatibility code used in libatari800 and licensed under the MIT license which is GPL compatible.
+It is Windows compatibility code used in libatari800 and licensed under the MIT license which is MPL compatible.
 See the file LICENSE.MIT in the source distribution.

-* atari800 is Copyright (c) 1995-1998 David Firth and Copyright (c) 1998-2018 Atari800 development team, licensed under the GPL, same as Omnivore itself.
+* atari800 is Copyright (c) 1995-1998 David Firth and Copyright (c) 1998-2018 Atari800 development team, licensed under the GNU GPL which is MPL compatible.

 * `6502-emu <https://github.com/DavidBuchanan314/6502-emu>`_ is Copyright (c) 2017 David Buchanan and licensed under the MIT license.
 See the file LICENSE.MIT in the source distribution.

 * `udis <https://github.com/jefftranter/udis>`_ is Copyright (c) Jeff Tranter.
 It is the basis for libudis, my fast C disassembler.
 It is licensed under the Apache 2.0 license.
 See the file LICENSE.apache in the source distribution.

-* `ATasm <http://atari.miribilist.com/atasm/>`_ is Copyright (c) 1998-2014 Mark Schmelzenbach and licensed under the GPL, the same as Omnivore itself.
+* `ATasm <http://atari.miribilist.com/atasm/>`_ is Copyright (c) 1998-2014 Mark Schmelzenbach and licensed under the GNU GPL which is MPL compatible.

 * `tinycthread <https://tinycthread.github.io/>`_ is Copyright (c) 2012 Marcus Geelnard and Copyright (c) 2013-2016 Evan Nemerson, licensed under the zlib/libpng license.
 See the file LICENSE.tinycthread in the source distribution.